 This penalty may apply if certain excise, income, social security, and Medicare taxes that must be collected or withheld are not collected or withheld, or these taxes are not paid to the IRS.
-These taxes are generally reported on Forms 720, 941, 943, or 945.
+These taxes are generally reported on Forms 720, 941.
+943, or 945.
 The trust fund recovery penalty may be imposed on all persons who are determined by the IRS to have been responsible for collecting, accounting for, and paying over these taxes, and who acted willfully in not doing so.
 The penalty is equal to the unpaid trust fund tax.
 See the instructions for Form 720, Pub.
 15 (Circular E), Employer's Tax Guide, or Pub.
 51 (Circular A), Agricultural Employer's Tax Guide, for more details, including the definition of responsible persons.

-Other Forms and Statements That May Be Required
+Other Forms, Returns, and Statements That May Be Required

-- Forms W-2 and W-3, Wage and Tax Statement; and Transmittal of Wage and Tax Statements. - Form 720, Quarterly Federal Excise Tax Return.
-Use Form 720 to report environmental excise taxes, communications and air transportation taxes, fuel taxes, luxury tax on passenger vehicles, manufacturers' taxes, ship passenger tax, and certain other excise taxes.
+- Schedule N (Form 1120), Foreign Operations of U.S. Corporations.
+The corporation may have to file this schedule if it had assets in or operated a business in a foreign country or a U.S. possession. - Forms W-2 and W-3, Wage and Tax Statement; and Transmittal of Wage and Tax Statements.
+Use these forms to report wages, tips, other compensation, and withheld income, social security and Medicare taxes for employees. - Form 720, Quarterly Federal Excise Tax Return.
+Use Form 720 to report environmental taxes, communications and air transportation taxes, fuel taxes, luxury tax on passenger vehicles, manufacturers taxes, ship passenger tax, and certain other excise taxes.

-Caution: See Trust Fund Recovery Penalty above.
+See Trust Fund Recovery Penalty above.

 - Form 926, Return by a U.S. Transferor of Property to a Foreign Corporation.
-Use this form to report certain information required under section 6038B. - Form 940 or Form 940-EZ.
-Employer's Annual Federal Unemployment (FUTA) Tax Return.
+Use this form to report certain information required under section 6038B. - Form 940 or Form 940-EZ, Employer's Annual Federal Unemployment (FUTA) Tax Return.
 The corporation may be liable for FUTA tax and may have to file Form 940 or 940-EZ if it paid wages of \$1,500 or more in any calendar quarter during the calendar year (or the preceding calendar year) or one or more employees worked for the corporation for some part of a day in any 20 different weeks during the calendar year (or the preceding calendar year).
 A corporate officer who performs substantial services is considered an employee.
 Except as provided in section 3306(a), reasonable compensation for these services is subject to FUTA tax, no matter what the corporation calls the payments. - Form 941, Employer's Quarterly Federal Tax Return.
 Employers must file this form quarterly to report income tax withheld on wages and employer and employee social security and Medicare taxes.
 A corporate officer who performs substantial services is considered an employee.
 Except as provided in sections 3121(a) and 3401(a), reasonable compensation for these services is subject to employer and employee social security and Medicare taxes and income tax withholding, no matter what the corporation calls the payments.
 Agricultural employers must file Form 943, Employer's Annual Tax Return for Agricultural Employees, instead of Form 941, to report income tax withheld and employer and employee social security and Medicare taxes on farmworkers.

-Caution: See Trust Fund Recovery Penalty above.
+See Trust Fund Recovery Penalty on page 5.